blakebrandon-hub/Price-Monitor/README.md

 You will be prompted to enter an interval of time in seconds.
 This is the frequency that the script will run.
 Adjust as needed.

 If any changes are detected, the database will be updated and an email alert will be sent

+Must enter your email credentials for alert functionality